canjs/can-stache/docs/keys/at.md

 @parent can-stache/keys

-Return whatever value is at a key, regardless if it's a function or a compute.
+Return whatever value is at a key, regardless if it’s a function or a compute.

 The default behavior in Stache lookups is to execute functions to get their return values.  `@` before a token in a path `@A.B` prevents A from being called for its return value (so 'B' is evaluated from the properties of A itself).
 Likewise, `@` elsewhere in a path like `A@B` prevents B from being called for its return value and returns whatever B itself is on the return from A.